Principles and Practices of Learning about, Integrating, Applying, and Sharing NVC from a Systemic Perspective

 Our understanding of nonviolence spans the entire range from the most internal (seeing NVC and nonviolence more generally as a spiritual practice) to the most global (a detailed picture of a fully collaborative global governance design).

-Embracing Nonviolence as an Orientation to Life (36 pages) – This packet includes a basic introduction to the core principles of nonviolence as Gandhi and Martin Luther King practiced it and offered it to the world.
-It also includes materials about the relationship between NVC and nonviolence, as well as the framework of using needs, impacts, and resources as a fundamental approach to all decision making.
-It concludes with bringing in compassion for the difficulty of the journey by delineating the difference between commitment and capacity, and how often the latter lags behind the former.
+Embracing Nonviolence as an Orientation to Life (39 pages) – This packet includes a detailed and thorough introduction to the core principles of nonviolence as Gandhi and Martin Luther King practiced it and offered it to the world, as well as many practices that support integration of this orientation.
+Part of the process of embracing nonviolence is bringing in compassion for the difficulty of the journey by delineating the difference between commitment and capacity, and how often the latter lags behind the former.
+It also includes a section the relationship between trauma, patriarchy, and nonviolence and a section on experiments with truth, one of Gandhi’s core practices.

 Restoring Flow Using NVC (59 pages) – This packet includes both theory and practices in relation to transcending our collective loss of trust in life and flow.
 The theoretical areas of focus are on money, notions of deserve, accumulation, exchange, and more aspects of scarcity consciousness.
 The core focus of the practices is to restore generosity and flow.